 (1) enroll as a medical assistance Minnesota health care program provider and meet all applicable provider standards and requirements;

-(2) demonstrate compliance with federal and state laws and policies for housing support services as determined by the commissioner;
+(2) demonstrate compliance with federal and state laws and policies for housing stabilization services as determined by the commissioner;

-(4) directly provide housing support services and not use a subcontractor or reporting agent.
+(4) directly provide housing stabilization services and not use a subcontractor or reporting agent; and

 Official Publication of the State of Minnesota